-Baboosic Lake is listed on the 2006 and 2008 303(d) list as having primary contact recreation use impairment due to excessive chl a and the presence of hepatotoxic microcystins (NH DES 2006, 2008b).
-Baboosic Lake periodically experiences high concentrations of chl a as well as cyanobacteria blooms in summer.
-Baboosic Lake is listed by the NH DES as a low priority for TMDL development.
-This preliminary ranking is based on the waterbody impairment and whether the pollutants pose a threat to human health or to federally listed, threatened or endangered species (NH DES 2008a).
+Webster Lake periodically experiences cyanobacteria blooms in summer.
+Webster Lake is listed by the NH DES as a low priority for TMDL development.
+This preliminary ranking is based on the waterbody impairment and whether the pollutants pose a threat to human health or to federally listed, threatened or endangered species (NHDES, 2008a).
 The final ranking takes into account public interest/support, availability of resources for development, administrative or legal factors, and likelihood of implementation.
 When the 2006 and 2008 303(d) lists were prepared, it was unknown if funding would be available for development of this TMDL; consequently it was given a low ranking at the time.
 Designated use impairment is also ranked.
-Baboosic Lake is listed as marginally impaired with respect to primary contact recreation due to the presence of cyanobacteria (category 5-M) and severely impaired with respect to chl a (category 5-P).
-It is likely that the impairments observed in Baboosic Lake are attributable to nutrient enrichment, specifically TP.
-Control of TP sources to Baboosic Lake should therefore improve conditions related to chl a and hepatoxic cyanobacteria such that designated uses are supported.
+Primary contact recreation is listed as marginally impaired (category 5-M) due to hepatotoxic cyanobacteria.
+It is likely that the impairment observed in Webster Lake is attributable to nutrient enrichment, specifically TP.
+Control of TP sources to Webster Lake should therefore improve conditions related to hepatotoxic cyanobacteria.
 A summary of the impairments and causes of impairment are presented in Table 2-1.